 Lack of sales could eventually mean closing a business.
 In insurance and finance, salespeople come and go more than ever before, like a revolving door.
 Business owners are puzzled on how to keep help.
 Many owners that I have spoken to do not have a backup plan for a poor sales team.

-You as an owner should set goals for the company and for each individual salesperson.
+You as an owner should set goals for the company and for each individual salesperson, whether they work in business to business telemarketing or in any other sector.
 If you have a sales force that travels, you should go with each person and see how they work with new and old customers.
 Some owners do not have the time or are not qualified to be the salesperson.
 This is the biggest beef from the owners.